rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ### 2.6.1 1D Example

-**Aliasing** describes the observation that high frequencies in a original signal masquerade as low frequencies after reconstruction due to undersampling:
+**Aliasing** describes the observation that high frequencies in an original signal masquerade as low frequencies after reconstruction due to undersampling:

 ![](./Figures/VisComp_Fig8-17.PNG)